johnstontrav/klairejohnston-cms/src/pages/index.md

 mainpitch:
   title: .....
   description: >-
-    Klaire writes because it's in her blood.
-From the age of five her words have been woven through pubic performance, publications, and places that words need to be heard.
+    Klaire writes because it's her gift.

+    From the age of five her words have been woven through pubic performance, literary publications, and places that words need to be heard.

-    She has MC'd
+    She has MC'd weddings,

     xljsklfjs